 *These statements have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure or prevent any disease.

 Tip #1: Make sure you use a good mandoline slicer and cut them on the thinnest setting.
 I have found sweet potato chips can end up too hard if they are cut thick, which I have done in the past using a regular knife.

-Tip #2: Approximately (1) medium/large sweet potato will fill up (1) dehydrator tray.
+Tip #2: Approximately (1) medium/large sweet potato will fill up (2) dehydrator trays.

-Tip #3: I’ve made with with and without the skins on and both ways will work fine.
+Tip #3: I’ve made them with and without the skins on and both ways will work fine.

 Tip #4: You can make these even healthier by using purified / filtered water (I use a Berkey water filter) instead of the avocado oil.
 Instead of tossing the sliced sweet potato slices with the avocado oil, just add enough water to them (2 – 4 tablespoons) so that the Himalayan pink salt will stick to them.
 After tossing them with the water, drain any excess water from your bowl before adding the salt to them.

 Yield 4 servings